kdykam

 80 Kč · ≈ 3.3 €

-Hell is a hand-carved wooden mechanical artwork made from linden wood, freely inspired by Dante's Divine Comedy, specifically its first part, Inferno.
-The twelve-meter length and two-meter height provide ample space for eleven moving scenes depicting infernal punishments for earthly sins.
-In its original form, the work continues the craft tradition of Czech nativity-scene makers and is quite unique even within a European context.
-The exhibition is located in the former carriage house on the first courtyard of Houska Castle and can be visited independently, outside the main castle tour route, without a guide.
-The project is the work of three creators: Tomáš Štěpán (originator of the idea and carver), Jan Kopecký (puppeteer and theatre artist, principal carver), and Ing.
-Miroslav Konopásek (castellan of Houska Castle, engineer and operator of the infernal mechanisms).
-The exhibition is open from April to October according to the castle's opening hours.
-Admission is 80 CZK, which directly supports the further development and refinement of the scenes.
+Hell is a hand-carved wooden mechanical display inspired by Dante's Divine Comedy, specifically its first part, Inferno.
+Measuring twelve meters long and two meters high, it features eleven moving scenes depicting infernal punishments for earthly sins.
+The work continues the craft tradition of Czech nativity-scene makers while remaining remarkably unique even by European standards.
+Since 2014, the display has been animated, soundscaped, and hand-carved.
+The exhibition is housed in a former carriage house on the first courtyard of Houska Castle and can be visited independently, outside the main castle tour, without a guide.